juripero/ryft-server/docs/searchsyntax.md

 Different currency ranges can be searched for by modifying the expression provided.
 There are two general expression types supported:

-- `NUM operator1 "ValueA"`
+- `CUR operator1 "ValueA"`
-- `"ValueA" operator1 NUM operator2 "ValueB"`
+- `"ValueA" operator1 CUR operator2 "ValueB"`

 The box below contains a full list of the supported expressions.
 `ValueA` and `ValueB` represent the currency values to compare the input data against.